12 Best Pottery Workshops in Singapore [2023]

 Even if you've done pottery before, this is the next level up in terms of style.
 Tiff’s glazing style is seriously gorgeous, and her pieces can be found everywhere from the Ritz-Carlton, Intercontinental, Shangri-La, to Mandarin Oriental.

-Set in her beautiful rooftop studio, Tiff offers these intro to pottery classes to anyone who wants to learn the delicate art of making ceramic pottery pieces.
+Set in her beautiful rooftop studio, this intro to pottery class is perfect if you want to try both techniques of wheel throwing and hand building.
 And you get to take home two beautiful pieces glazed by one of Singapore’s best potters!

 4